rifandani/portfolio-gatsby/src/data/services/service-1/index.md

 category: 'services'
 title: 'Front-End Engineer'
 icon: 'laptop-code'
-description: 'Focusing all my websites built with Single Page Application (SPA) technology using ReactJS and TailwindCSS.
-React has been trusted by many developers as a fast, simple and also scalable library.'
+description: 'Built all my websites with Single Page Application (SPA) technology using Next.js and TailwindCSS.
+Experienced in using state-management libraries like Redux or ReactQuery.
+Comfortable developing with Test-Driven Development (TDD) using Jest or Cypress.'
 ---